EntropyEddies/MinutemanThreatHunter/documentation/how-to-git.md

-# DEVELOPMENT:
+# DEVELOPMENT

-:warning: Please read the how-to-git before contributing! :warning:
+⚠️ Please read the how-to-git before contributing! ⚠️

 ## How to git